uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 <h4>How to get a bursary</h4>
 <p>
-	If you're eligible for a bursary, and train in a subject where a bursary is available-  you’ll receive it in installments for the duration of your training.
+	If you're eligible for a bursary, and train in a subject where a bursary is available-  you’ll receive it in instalments for the duration of your training.
 You do not need to apply for a bursary.
 </p>
 <p>
 	For advice about bursaries, you can chat online or talk to an adviser using the <a